Skip to main content

 Erin Porter

 Not sure what to do with your Thanksgiving day leftovers?
-I wasn’t sure either until this morning.
 My husband and I whipped up this creamy turkey soup in about 45 minutes!
 It was so easy and so incredibly delicious.

 Course Main Dishes